Codecademy/docs/content/cpp/concepts/math-functions/terms/fmod/fmod.md

 The quotient of the `numerator` divided by the `denominator` is rounded towards zero through truncation.
 If the `denominator` is equal to zero, then either `0`, `NaN`, or a domain [error](https://www.codecademy.com/resources/docs/cpp/errors) will be returned.
-If a range error occurs because of underflow, then the correct result is rounded and returned.
+If a range error occurs, then the correct result is rounded and returned.

 The return type for the `fmod()` function is `double`, `float`, `long double`, or a combination of these types.